 In this section, we will show you examples of implementing key functionality with ARTIK.
 We'll start by letting you use ARTIK to record and play audio using Linux® commands.

-For the next tutorials (or to use the ARTIK IDE or Arduino IDE in the previous ones), you will first need to set up Wi-Fi®, update your image, and install software.
+To use the ARTIK IDE or Arduino IDE, native (compiled C language) programming, or Python scripts, you'll need to set up Wi-Fi®, update your image, and install software.

 Click to Bring ARTIK up-to-date

 Step 1.
 Upgrade your OS.
 ARTIK modules come pre-loaded with a specific Linux operating system (OS), depending on module type:

 - Fedora only (ARTIK 520, 1020)